elgohr-update/cboulanger-docker-phpfarm/README.md

 This is a fork of https://github.com/splitbrain/docker-phpfarm  adapted for the build of https://github.com/cboulanger/bibliograph.
-It only builds > Versions 7.x. and adds PEAR and the PHP-YAZ extension.
+It only builds PHP versions => 7.1.x and adds PEAR and the PHP-YAZ extension.

+> :warning: The dependencies used are really old - the base image is Debian!
+> Unfortunately, I have no time to upgrade them.
+You have been warned.

 The build file creates a [phpfarm](https://github.com/fpoirotte/phpfarm) setup.
 The resulting docker image will run Apache on